Leonetto Cappiello - Father of the Modern Poster

 Life in Paris was changing fast during the turn-of-the-century, and Cappiello understood that it was necessary to flatten backgrounds, simplify images, and in doing so he changed the entire field of poster art forever.

-Cappiello’s career took off under Vercasson, and he became a star in the poster art world.
+Cappiello’s career took off under the printing firm Vercasson, and he became a star in the poster art world.
 His style soon was adopted by artists such as A.M.
 Cassandre and Jean D’Ylen.
 After several years at Vercasson, Cappiello moved on to work with a different printer, with whom he had a financial interest, named Devambez.
-His work became only bolder as the years progressed.
+His work became only bolder as the years progressed, and his partial ownership allowed him the ultimate freedom in his designs.

 We are so very proud to have many of Cappiello’s most iconic and rare posters as part of our collection here at The Ross Art Group.